kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 My English and Programming teacher did teach me indirectly.

-During first year college, about eight of my subjects were discussed by the professor and two of the subjects were self study and research intensive.
+During first year college, about eight of my subjects were discussed by the professor, and two of the subjects were self-study and research-intensive.

-By not teaching me, I discovered the value of research and self study and approaching teachers for problems.
+By not teaching me, I discovered the value of research and self-study and approaching teachers for problems.

 Because you have to do it all the time when you leave school.